 Name, Office, and Organizational Structure

-1.1 Name: This association shall be known by the name “Harvard Extension Alumni Association (HEAA).”
+1.1 Name: This Association shall be known by the name “Harvard Extension Alumni Association (HEAA).”

 1.2 Office: The principal office of the Association shall be located at Harvard Extension School in the County of Middlesex, City of Cambridge, Commonwealth of Massachusetts.

 1.3 Organizational Structure: The Association, founded in January of 1968, is a part of Harvard Extension School.
 All powers, activities and affairs of the Association shall be exercised and managed by its officers and directors, including staff as designated by the Dean of Continuing Education.
+Harvard University will retain control over the fiscal matters of the Association.

 1.4 Fiscal Year: The fiscal year of the Association shall end on June 30 of each year.